 2. If you want to avoid deep-frying you can also bake churros but the baked version is less crisp than the fried churros.

 4. For frying – If the oil is too low in temperature, the churros will take a long time to color, and the texture is usually bursting apart before they’re brown; too high a temperature, and they’ll brown quickly but not cook enough.
-So maintain the oil temperature throughout the frying; over medium to medium-high heat (about 375* F/190* C).
+It is important to maintain the oil temperature throughout the frying; over medium to medium-high heat (about 375* F/190* C).
 The length of time to cook will vary with different fryers, but it is generally around 2 to 3 minutes.
-Once the churros are gloriously brown, turn them in a sugar-cinnamon mixture.
+Once the churros are gloriously brown, roll them in a sugar-cinnamon mixture.

-5. Now, you don’t technically have to use a pastry bag and star tip to make these.
-You could just use a plastic bag with the corner snipped off.
-Churros will taste good any ways, but using a pastry bag and a star tip makes the churros extra pretty, with the classic churro shape, + it also adds to the texture.
+5. You could just use a plastic bag with the corner snipped off to give those edges to churros.
+But using a pastry bag and a star tip makes the churros extra pretty, with the classic churro shape, + it also adds to the texture.

 6. Churros can be paired with chocolate dip, as well as other dipping sauces, so feel free to try different sauces to go with your churros.